varnish/Varnish-Book/varnish_book.rst

 Varnish Finite State Machine
 ----------------------------

-.. todo for the author: consider to create state tables as B.4 State Tables in Real Time Streaming Protocol 2.0 (RTSP).
+..
+Todo for the author: consider to create state tables as B.4 State Tables in Real Time Streaming Protocol 2.0 (RTSP).

+- VCL workflow seen as a finite state machine
+- States are conceptualized and implemented as subroutines, e.g., ``sub vcl_recv``
+- Built-in subroutines start with ``vcl_``, which is a reserved prefix
+- ``return (action)`` terminates subroutines, where ``action`` is a keyword that indicates the next step to do

 .. container:: handout